thetalkingcaat/vectaria-darkmodecss/README.md

-version: v0.04
+version: v0.04.1

-changes: darkmode daily task interface
+changes: darkmode daily task interface (v0.04.1: close button now only affects daily task interface)

 note: this css is still in its very early stages, many changes to be expected in the near future.